-Designed as a series of small group seminars and tutorials it will give you a detailed overview of the Part 1 and Part 2 Criteria, and will help you prepare your personal analytical commentary and your design portfolio.
+Delivered as an online interactive group seminar, it will give you a detailed overview of the Part 1 and Part 2 Criteria, and will help you prepare your personal analytical commentary.

 Participants are responsible for checking and confirming their eligibility to sit the prescribed examinations with the ARB.

 Before accepting your booking we need to be as certain as we can (although we cannot guarantee this) that you will meet the eligibility requirements set by the ARB.
 Therefore the entry requirements for our course is 5 years full-time architectural education.
 However, eligibility questions regarding the exam itself must be referred to the ARB.

 By the end of the course you will understand:

 - the evidence required to pass the examinations

 By the end of the course you will have developed the skills to: